What is Reverse Osmosis?

 Reverse Osmosis systems often add a UV light to the system in order to more effectively reduce bacteria.5 However, the UV light sometimes does not kill all the bacteria because any turbidity in the water can create shaded spots, preventing some bacteria from being exposed.
 In addition, the UV is installed before the bladder tank; however it is in the bladder tank that bacteria usually colonize.
 Therefore, if the bladder tank is not sterilized on a regular basis, it becomes a source for bacteriological contamination.
 Note that the carcasses of the dead bacteria may remain within the bladder tank (the filtered drinking water) with a Reverse Osmosis system.6

-MAINTAINING A TRADITIONAL REVERSE OSMOSIS SYSTEMS
+MAINTAINING A TRADITIONAL REVERSE OSMOSIS SYSTEM

 Reverse Osmosis systems can have up to four filter elements, with each needing to be changed at various intervals ranging from four months up to two years.
 This process may require that water pressure to the home be shut off, and part or all of the system be disassembled for maintenance.
 Additionally, the bladder tank should be washed with a chlorine solution at six-month intervals to kill any colonizing bacteria.7

-MAINTAINING A TANKLESS REVERSE OSMOSIS SYSTEMS
+MAINTAINING A TANKLESS REVERSE OSMOSIS SYSTEM

 While some newer tankless Reverse Osmosis systems have overcome the issue of bacteria colonizing in the bladder tank, these systems have their own set of inherent issues, including: